Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 Soft Error Pages

-Soft error pages are pages that return a 404 error or other error code, but the content of the page is still accessible.
+Soft error pages are pages that return a 404 error or other HTTP error codes, but the content of the page is still accessible.

 This can happen when a website’s URL structure changes and old URLs are no longer valid, but they haven’t been redirected to the new URL.

-As a result, search engine bots crawl these pages, using up valuable crawl budget without finding any new or relevant information.
+As a result, search engine bots crawl these pages, using up valuable crawl budgets without finding any new or relevant information.

 You can check the Crawl requests: Not found (404) in Google Search Console, under Settings->Crawl stats: